Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 Designing your courses

-Please refer to the Blackboard Baseline for more comprehensive guidance.
+Please refer to the Blackboard Universal Standards or more comprehensive guidance.
 Some of the main points are summarised below:

 Structure